MartaLourido/dev-news-spring/README.md

 - Docker

 ## Setup
-Remember that you will need to configure the following dependencies in your `build.gradle`:
+You will need to configure the following dependencies in your `build.gradle`:
 * Spring Web
 * Spring JPA
 * PostgreSQL Driver